 If you’ve made this or any other recipe on my site, let me know in the comment section how it turned out.
 I love hearing from my readers!

 Jalapeño Bacon Wrapped Scallops

-- 1 pound sea scallops (Open Nature North Atlantic wild caught, thawed)
+- 1 pound sea scallops (wild caught, large (under 15 per pound), thawed)

-- 1 jalapeno (stem and seeds removed, sliced into thin 2 inch long pieces)
+- 1 fresh jalapeno (stem and seeds removed, sliced into thin 2 inch long pieces)

 - 1 tablespoon olive oil (or olive oil spray)

-- Preheat oven to 350 degrees F. Arrange an oven safe rack on top of a baking sheet (line baking sheet with foil first for easy clean up) or place a large piece of parchment paper on a rimmed baking sheet.
-Arrange bacon on rack in a single layer.
+- Partially cook bacon: Preheat oven to 350°F. Arrange an oven safe rack on top of a rimmed baking sheet lined with foil (for easy clean up) or place a large piece of parchment paper on a rimmed baking sheet.
+Arrange bacon on rack or on parchment in a single layer.
 Bake in preheated oven until fat is mostly rendered but bacon is still very flimsy, about 10-20 minutes depending on thickness of bacon.

-- Set oven to broil with the rack in the middle.
-Once hot, add bacon wrapped scallops.
-Broil until internal temperature reads 145 degrees F. This should take 5-10 minutes.
+- Broil: Set oven to broil with the rack in the middle of the oven.
+Once fully preheated, add bacon wrapped scallops.
+Broil until internal temperature of scallops read 145°F. This should take 5-10 minutes.
+Serve warm.